 - 1. Only school districts that submit documentation certifying their ability to meet the following minimum requirements for participation will be considered for participation in the pilot. - 2.
 No more than five districts will be approved for participation in the pilot in school year 2018-19 with districts that successfully complete the application process approved in the order received.
 The Subcommittee recommends that Anderson 5 be one of the five districts selected. - 3.
-To the extent possible, the districts selected for the pilot will represent various sizes and geographic locations as well as alternative methods of instruction. - Pending final approval of the 2018-19 General Appropriation Act, the EOC will begin approval of districts for participation in the pilot beginning at its next regularly scheduled meeting.
+To the extent possible, the districts selected for the pilot will represent various sizes and geographic locations as well as alternative methods of instruction. - 4.
+Pending final approval of the 2018-19 General Appropriation Act, the EOC will begin approval of districts for participation in the pilot beginning at its next regularly scheduled meeting.

 Requirements Certification or Information Needed from District All Schools The district certifies that eLearning will be implemented for all schools in the district for one or more make-up days due to inclement weather.
-VEC.
-NO YESNO Instructional Section 59-1-425 of the South Carolina Code of Laws defines an eLearning Days instructional day and the requirements for make-up days.
+VEG NO YESNO Instructional eLearning Days Section 59-1-425 of the South Carolina Code of Laws defines an instructional day and the requirements for make-up days.
 The law defines an instructional day for elementary students to be a minimum of 5.5 hours a day and for secondary students, 6.0 hours.
 Regulation 43-172 stipulates that "a pupil shall maintain membership in a minimum of 200 minutes of daily instruction or its equivalency for an annual accumulation of 36,000 minutes."
 For any eLearning day used, the district certifies that each eLearning day will be 5.5 hours for students in kindergarten through grade 8 and 6.0 hours for students in grades 9-12, or a minimum of 200 minutes of daily instruction.
-YES NO Will any eLearning days be used for specific built-in, make-up days like Martin Luther King Day, Presidents' Day, Memorial Day, etc.?
+YESNO Will any eLearning days be used for specific built-in, make-up days like Martin Luther King Day, Presidents' Day, Memorial Day, etc.?
 YESNO If Yes, which days?
-Number of Will the district limit the number of days of eLearning used for make-up eLearning Days days?
-Yes No

-If Yes At a maximum, how many eLearning days could be used for make-up days?
+Number of eLearning Days Will the district limit the number of days of eLearning used for make-up days?YesNo If Yes At a maximum, how many eLearning days could be used for make-up days?
 How will the district decide when/if eLearning days will occur?

-Requirements Certification or Information Needed from District

-Number of How will the district notify parents and staff of implementation of an

-eLearning Days eLearning day?

-eLearning The district certifies that the eLearning lessons will address academic

-Lessons content or skills that would have been addressed if school had been in

-session in a traditional setting.

-YesNo

-Access The district certifies that all students in the district have access to a device

-or an app to complete all eLearning lessons.

-Voc.
-No.

-YesNo

-The district has assigned a digital device for all students in grades

-through which can be taken home daily.
-Please identify which

-devices have been assigned.

-devices have been assigned.

-· · · · · · · · · · · · · · · · · · ·

-All students in grades through have access to a digital device or

-app as documented by

-Please provide specific information on apps to be used to complete

-eLearning lessons.

-Demonstrated The district certifies that all students and teachers either have access to

-Access to the Internet away from school buildings or have access to the eLearning

-Students of assignments.

-eLearning lesson

-plans Van Na

-YesNo

-Please check all that apply below and provide any additional information

-on how the district will document access.

-on now the district will describe access.

-The district will called information from each to abor and

-i - The district will collect information from each feacher and

-The district will collect information from each teacher and parent/guardian documenting that the student has access to broadband
+Requirements Certification or Information Needed from District Number of How will the district notify parents and staff of implementation of an eLearning Days eLearning day? eLearning Lessons The district certifies that the eLearning lessons will address academic content or skills that would have been addressed if school had been in session in a traditional setting.
+YesNo Access The district certifies that all students in the district have access to a device or an app to complete all eLearning lessons.
+YesNo The district has assigned a digital device for all students in grades through which can be taken home daily.
+Please identify which devices have been assigned.
+All students in grades through have access to a digital device or app as documented by Please provide specific information on apps to be used to complete eLearning lessons.
+Demonstrated Access to Students of eLearning lesson The district certifies that all students and teachers either have access to the Internet away from school buildings or have access to the eLearning assignments. plans YesNo Please check all that apply below and provide any additional information on how the district will document access.
+The district will collect information from each teacher and parent/guardian documenting that the student has access to broadband Internet access at home and can download necessary apps.